My last post on robotics was all about which types of robots exist and how they are different. To quickly recap:

 In general, sensing is a very broad term.
 In the case of industrial robots, sensing refers to relatively simple devices like temperature or current sensors, up to complex systems like 3-D time-of-flight (ToF) cameras.
 For collaborative robots, proximity sensing is critical to detect when people are around or to safely stop if or better before the robot arm bumps an unknown object.
 TI offers different devices supporting various advanced sensing technologies for proximity sensing, like ultrasonic, fluxgate, radar or 3D-ToF.

-To learn more about TI’s expertise in communication, motor control and sensing, read the white paper “Enabling robots to achieve new levels of factory automation” or visit our robotics page.
+To learn more about TI’s expertise in communication, motor control and sensing:

 All content and materials on this site are provided "as is".
 TI and its respective suppliers and providers of content make no representations about the suitability of these materials for any purpose and disclaim all warranties and conditions with regard to these materials, including but not limited to all implied warranties and conditions of merchantability, fitness for a particular purpose, title and non-infringement of any third party intellectual property right.
 TI and its respective suppliers and providers of content make no representations about the suitability of these materials for any purpose and disclaim all warranties and conditions with respect to these materials.
 No license, either express or implied, by estoppel or otherwise, is granted by TI.
 Use of the information on this site may require a license from a third party, or a license from TI.